Category: Feature home page

 Extravagant

-Temples in the Kathmandu Valley are overloaded with golden statues and ornate woodwork.
+Temples in the Kathmandu Valley are full of golden statues and ornate woodwork.

 More Kathmandu impressions: